Chapter 6. Designing VoltDB Client Applications

 • Finally, if a server fails for any reason, when using K-safety the client can continue to submit requests through connections to the remaining nodes.
 This avoids a single point of failure between client and database cluster.
 See Chapter 10, Availability for more.

-An additional advantage of the smart client is that it will automatically reconnect whenever the topology changes.
+• The client will automatically reconnect whenever the topology changes.
 That is, if a server fails and then rejoins the cluster, or new nodes are added to the cluster, the client will automatically create connections to the newly available servers.

 try {